-This will be requested by the LSE directly and collated internally.
+For LSE applicants this will be requested by the LSE DTP directly and collated internally.
 Candidates do not need to supply this.
 Where there is more than one mentor, the statement should be completed by the primary mentor but must detail the contribution to be made by all mentors.
-Brief CVs of not more than one side of A4 will be required for each of the other mentors.
+Brief CVs of not more than one side of A4 should be included for each of the other mentors.

 Fellows will be required to have a mentor throughout the period of the grant and they should be identified at the time of applying.
-The mentor should ideally have research experience in the same field as the applicant but should not, wherever possible, be the PhD supervisor.
+The mentor should be a social scientist and have experience, and a strong interest, in the applicant's field of research but should not, wherever possible, be the PhD supervisor.
 The mentor will need to be a senior colleague within the host RO.
 The reviewers will emphasise the role of the mentor seriously and will look for strong evidence of support.
 Thus the mentor statement should demonstrate that the mentor: